 [H1] Methods

 The counterfactual model for causal analysis of observational data can be traced to a series of articles by statistician Donald B. Rubin (1974, 1977, 1978).
-It has also roots in econometric models (Heckman 1979, 2008), probability models (Pearl 2009), and philosophy (Paul, Hall, and Collins 2004).
+It also has roots in econometric models (Heckman 1979, 2008), probability models (Pearl 2009), and philosophy (Paul, Hall, and Collins 2004).
 The core concept behind this method is to construct artificially a control group that would resemble the pattern of known causes in the intervention cases.
 Then, the comparison of the cases and the counterfactual control group can provide an estimate of the causal effect of the intervention independent of known causes.

 In causal control charts, the same principals are followed.
 In these charts, cases are the observations that have the intervention.
 Controls are observations made before the intervention.
 Counterfactual controls are adjusted controls if they had the same rate of known causes as in the cases.
 Control limits are derived by identifying the 95 percent or 99 percent values in the counterfactual group.
-In this fashion, a causal control chart compares cases with the intervention to simulated controls without the intervention but with same set of known causes.
+In this fashion, a causal control chart compares cases with the intervention to simulated controls without the intervention but with the same set of known causes.
 Except for the intervention, the controls are similar to cases in other measured aspects.

-Suppose that we are interested in impact of intervention x on outcome y.
+Suppose that we are interested in the impact of intervention x on outcome y.
 Follow this topic by examining the data in exhibit 10.2.
 For simplicity, assume that we have two outcomes: y = 1 or y = 0.
 Any time the intervention is present, we call it a case (x = 1); any time the intervention is absent, we call it a control (x = 0).
 In some charts, controls precede cases (i.e., controls occur prior to the intervention and cases follow the change).
 The data for both cases and controls are divided into k strata, and each stratum represents a combination of known causes of the outcome, which we will refer to as covariates.
 These causes co-occur with the intervention (x), and thus their impact on outcome is confounded.
 The purpose of the analysis is to remove the confounding through balancing the data, to display the relationship between x and y visually, and to calculate the unconfounded impact of x on y.

 [INSET EXHIBIT]